 Reduce or give up smoking and alcohol

-As well as being bad for your health, excess alcohol relaxes the muscles in the throat, which increases breathing resistance.
-Smoking irritates the nasal lining and the throat, which can cause swelling and obstruct breathing leading to snoring.
+As well as being bad for your health, excess alcohol relaxes the muscles in the throat (Burgos-Sanchez et al., 2020), which increases breathing resistance.
+Smoking irritates the nasal lining and the throat, which can cause swelling and obstruct breathing leading to snoring (Bloom et al., 1988).

 Obesity increases snoring

-There is a strong link to snoring and obesity, with those carrying a larger amount of weight tending to have more fatty tissue around their necks and throats which can lead to extra pressure on the airways that restrict the clean flow of air through the airways.
-Taking steps to achieve a healthy body weight will provide benefits to your general well being, energy levels, work concentration, not just your sleeping habits.
+There is a strong link to snoring (G. Berger et al., 2009) and obesity, with those carrying a larger amount of weight tending to have more fatty tissue around their necks and throats which can lead to extra pressure on the airways that restrict the clean flow of air through the airways.
+Taking steps to achieve a healthy body weight will not only help your snoring (Parker, 2005) but also provide benefits to your general well being, energy levels, work concentration, not just your sleeping habits.

 Common Snoring Aids

 - Snorgo – to train the muscles responsible for snoring

 - Nasal dilators